fisher-alice/johnny-five-wiki/JY-MCU-Bluetooth-Serial-Port-Module-Notes.md

 Once the baud rate is properly set, reupload the StandardFirmata sketch.

-## Step 4 : Pair the module

-Pair to the module from your host device, [tell Johnny-Five which port to use](https://github.com/rwldrn/johnny-five/blob/master/docs/board-with-port.md) and...

-## Step 5: Wire the module to the Arduino's hardware port
+## Step 4: Wire the module to the Arduino's hardware port

 Then connect the TX and RX pins to Arduino pins 0 and 1 (same crossover style configuration as before).

 ![Fritzing Diagram](http://i.imgur.com/fjMCXVx.png)

+## Step 5 : Pair the module

+Pair to the module from your host device, once you have paired with your bluetooth device the port should be visible with the 'ROBOT_NAME' you used in Step 1.
+It will be something like /dev/tty.ROBOT_NAME-DevB.
+Use this name to [tell Johnny-Five which port to use](https://github.com/rwldrn/johnny-five/blob/master/docs/board-with-port.md)

 ## Step 6: Profit!